 - In rare circumstances, the owner may decide to limit the trim in.
-This can be accomplished by repositioning the tilt stop pin into whatever adjustment hole in the transom bracket is desired. - 2.
-Trimming Out or Up can: - · Lift the bow higher out of the water. - · Generally increase top speed. - Increase clearance over submerged objects or a shallow bottom. - Increase steering torque or pull to the left at a normal installation height (with the normal right hand rotation propeller). - In excess can cause boat porpoising (bouncing) or propeller ventilation. - Cause engine overheating if any cooling water intake holes are above the water line.
+This can be accomplished by purchasing a stainless steel tilt pin from your dealer and inserting it in whatever adjustment hole in the transom brackets is desired.
+The non-stainless steel shipping bolt should not be used in this application other than on a temporary basis. - 2.
+Trimming Out or Up can: - Lift the bow higher out of the water. - Generally increase top speed. - Increase clearance over submerged objects or a shallow bottom. - Increase steering torque or pull to the left at a normal installation height (with the normal right hand rotation propeller). - In excess can cause boat porpoising (bouncing) or propeller ventilation. - · Cause engine overheating if any cooling water intake holes are above the water line.